 A Donor’s story

-There are many reasons why people become eye donors but each one that does fulfills a vital role at Moorfields Eye Hospital.
+There are many reasons why people become eye donors but each one that does fulfils a vital role at Moorfields Eye Hospital.
 Here Peter Belcher tells why his wife donated her eyes to research.

 A simple night out on a family holiday in Sicily led to the beginning of a devastating discovery for one London family,